 To bolster internal buy-in, EdgeVerve appointed Jasdeep Singh Kaler, an AVP and 20-year veteran of the company, to help Barnahor lead the effort.
 Through a contest, the transformation earned the name “Mach 1”—a nod to the importance of speed.

 In alignment with SAFe, EdgeVerve began with training, choosing first to focus specifically on managers.
 VPs and directors, and about 30 leads across all functional areas attended two days of Leading SAFe®.
-The training created buzz about the transformation and gave the C-level confidence that moving to SAFe was accepted by internal leaders.
+The SAFe training created a buzz about the agile transformation and gave the C-level confidence that moving to SAFe was accepted by internal leaders.
 By the end of the class, participants signaled they were ready to move forward with SAFe, with confidence scores of 4 and 5.

 With positive feedback from leaders, C-level executives attended a one-day management workshop that included principles from Leading SAFe.
 There, they set implementation goals and approved the new direction.
 Knowing they would begin with the Finacle banking solution, they identified dependencies, defined all Value Streams and established who would join in the first two Agile Release Trains (ARTs).